 Most rental real estate is purchased for capital appreciation.

-Real Estate Investment Trusts (REITs) allow you to invest in property in a similar way to stocks.
-Buy into the trust, and participate in the ownership and profits of the underlying real estate.
-It can quickly become a high yielding investment as 90 percent of their income must be returned to the investor in the form of dividends.
+Like stocks, real estate investment trusts (REITs) allow you to invest in property.
+Buy into the trust and participate in the ownership and profits of the underlying real estate.
+It can quickly become a high-yielding investment as 90% of their income must be returned to the investor as dividends.

-Real Estate Crowdfunding is similar to peer-to-peer lending.
+Real estate crowdfunding is similar to peer-to-peer lending.
 It’s most familiar in the commercial real estate world.
 You can choose any method for investing in the property.
-Fundrise is a hot topic in real estate right nowas you can invest with as little as $500.
-The site boasts average returns between 12-14 percent / year.
+Fundrise is a hot topic in real estate as you can invest with as little as $500.
+The site boasts average returns between 12-14 percent per year.

-We’ll say it again: ALWAYS max out your retirement plan.
+We’ll repeat it: ALWAYS max out your retirement plan.

-This is a way for you to invest a percentage of income without being taxed.
-It means your investments can earn income and capital appreciation YoY, without immediate tax consequences.
+This is a way for you to invest a percentage of your income without being taxed.
+Your investments can earn income and capital appreciation year over year without immediate tax consequences.

 Funds are taxed only when they are withdrawn from the plan.

-There are a ton of different accounts, talk to your accountant about one best for you.
+There are many different accounts; talk to your accountant about what may be best for you.

-Ok, so if you’re like many of us, you might want to set up a more automated approach to your long-term investing strategy.
-Check out Portfolio Charts for a very deep dive into the top-performing portfolio classes and strategies.
+Okay, so if you’re like many of us, you might want to set up a more automated approach to your long-term investing strategy.
+Check out Portfolio Charts for a very deep dive into the top-performing portfolio classes and techniques.

 Some favorites in the portfolio game?

-So there’s a universally recognized approach to maintaining a portfolio that can withstand any market condition.
-This bullet-proof portfolio is called the All-Weather Portfolio, handcrafted by the mind behind Bridgewater Associates (Hedge Fund), Ray Dalio.
+There’s a universally recognized approach to maintaining a portfolio that can withstand market conditions.
+This bullet-proof portfolio is the All-Weather Portfolio, handcrafted by the mind behind Bridgewater Associates (Hedge Fund), Ray Dalio.

-Dalio drafted the idea with two key considerations in mind: growth and inflation.
+Dalio drafted the idea with two key considerations: growth and inflation.
 He recognized that growth and inflation are either up or down.
 So, he defined this concept into four quadrants and designed a portfolio that could perform well across each.

 The graph looks like this:

-Lastly, it’s important to remember that in order to be ‘weatherproof,’ the portfolio couldn’t be date sensitive.
-Meaning, even in times of great prosperity, the asset allocation remains the same.
+Lastly, it’s important to remember that to be ‘weatherproof,’ the portfolio couldn’t be date sensitive.
+Asset allocation remains the same even in times of great prosperity.

 Stocks: 30% Domestic Total Stock Market